 Tu-Po the Emperor’s Minister

 The nobleman Tu Po 杜伯 is sometimes translated as Du Bo and he was the Duke of Tangdu.
-This was a Dukedom situated west of State of Yi Lin.
-This is around were the Shaanxi province in northwest of China is today.
+This was a Dukedom situated west of State of Yi Lin around were the Shaanxi province in northwest of China is today.
 According to legend, the Tangdu people were descendants of the people living in the State of Tang, a Dukedom destroyed by Zhou Gong Dan that now ruled the empire.
 They were allowed to form a new State of Du, and became known as Tangdu or Du shi (杜氏).

-The king is remembered fighting the ‘Western Barbarians‘, most probably Xianyun, an ancient nomadic tribe that invaded the Zhou empire on the Huai River.
+The king is mostly remembered for fighting the ‘Western Barbarians‘, most probably Xianyun, an ancient nomadic tribe that invaded the Zhou empire on the Huai River.
 He also meddled in debacles of successions in States of Lu, Wey an Qi and was, according to history, not a popular one.
 Sima Qian, considered father of Chinese historiography, said: “From this time on, the many lords mostly rebelled against royal commands.”
 And the way the king ended his reign, is rumoured to be the work of the hungry ghost of Tu Po.

 The Fall From Grace and Becoming a Vengeful Ghost